RERides-EV/Arduino_Leaf_AC/README.md

 # ArduinoLeafAC
 Control a Leaf AC compressor with Arduino

-.h and .cpp files should be placed in the Arduino project folder.
+arduino_leaf_ac.h and arduino_leaf_ac.cpp files should be placed in the Arduino project folder.

-.h should be included in the .ino file of your build
+arduino_leaf_ac.h should be included in the .ino file of your build

-    #include ".h"
+    #include "arduino_leaf_ac.h"